respici0/work-samples/README.md

 --------------------

 ##### C# Endpoints (JS, SMSS/T-SQL, C#) - OCTOBER 2018
 Endspoints used to communicate SQL to C# API to ReactJs through axios calls.
+Inside RespicioAPIControllers you can also see the apache framework log4net for logging implemented into the API controllers.
+I put these into my own controllers to see if it was working correctly and I was instructed to assist my fellow developers and help them correctly leverage logging as well.